-Being as impatient as I am when it comes to new technology, I decided to play with currently available implementation of promises that Joe Cheng shared and presented recently in London at EARL conference.
+Being as impatient as I am when it comes to new technology, I decided to play with the currently available implementation of promises that Joe Cheng shared and presented recently in London at the EARL conference.

 From this article you’ll get to know the upcoming